 “I had a bug bite on my leg that left a bump that wouldn’t go away, and that’s what led to my diagnosis of stage IV alveolar rhabdomyosarcoma, an aggressive form of muscle cancer,” Ierna recalled.
 “By the time it was found, the cancer had already spread to my bone marrow.
 I was in shock, especially because I had tried to live such a healthy, active lifestyle.”

-For the next year, Ierna was fully immersed in inpatient and outpatient chemotherapy at Wolfson Children’s Hospital and Nemours Children’s Specialty Care, Jacksonville, plus six weeks of photon therapy at UF Health Proton Therapy Institute.
+For the next year, Ierna was fully immersed in inpatient and outpatient chemotherapy at Wolfson Children’s Hospital and Nemours Children’s Health, Jacksonville, plus six weeks of photon therapy at UF Health Proton Therapy Institute.
 As the chemotherapy did its work and the photon beams shrank her tumor, her attitude remained positive, which she credits along with her healthy eating habits for the minimal side effects she felt.
 In January 2013, while still undergoing treatment, Ierna laced up her running shoes for the first time in a year and participated in the Wolfson Children’s Challenge as a Wolfson 55 honoree.
 Team Marissa was formed, and came together to lift her up as they raised money for Wolfson Children’s Hospital.

 Declared cancer-free in 2013, Ierna found a few silver linings to reflect upon.
 Going through treatment had forced her to give her hip a rest, and now she has no pain when she runs.
 It also brought her family closer and taught her never to take anything for granted.
 “I’ve gained so much from my journey,” she said.
 “It takes something like that to realize how precious life is.”